Edit

 In MiA workshops, students build a fluorescence microscope from its basic optical, mechanical, and electronic parts.
 This allows students to get up-close with each individual component and through the process of active inquiry understand its function as they connect the different parts to build a fully functioning fluorescence microscope.
 The self-built microscope is then put into action through ready-to-use exercises for simple sample preparation, staining, imaging and image analysis.
 This facilitates the exploration of biological topics and helps the students develop interdisciplinary and interconnected thinking.

-We offer regularly scheduled online introductory sessions for educators who want to learn more about this resource or wish to organise a workshop for their students.
+We offer a self-paced online course for educators in German about this resource.
 Further information can be found below.

 Design principle